George W. Bush: Presidential campaigns

-2000 presidential candidacy
+2000 presidential campaign

 Primary

 Bush portrayed himself as a compassionate conservative, implying he was more centrist than other Republicans.
-He campaigned on a platform that included bringing integrity and honor back to the White House, increasing the size of the military, cutting taxes, improving education, and aiding minorities.
+He campaigned on a platform which included bringing integrity and honor back to the White House, increasing the size of the military, cutting taxes, improving education, and aiding minorities.
 By early 2000, the race had centered on Bush and Arizona senator John McCain.

 Bush won the Iowa caucuses and, although heavily favored to win the New Hampshire primary, trailed McCain by 19% and lost.
 Despite this, he regained momentum and effectively became the front runner after the South Carolina primary, which according to The Boston Globe made history for his campaign's negativity.
 The New York Times described it as a smear campaign.

 General election

-2000 electoral vote results.
-Bush won 271–266.

 On July 25, 2000, Bush surprised some observers when he selected Dick Cheney – a former White House chief of staff, U.S. representative, and secretary of defense – to be his running mate.
 At the time, Cheney was serving as head of Bush's vice presidential search committee.
 Soon after at the 2000 Republican National Convention, Bush and Cheney were officially nominated by the Republican Party.

 Bush continued to campaign across the country and touted his record as Governor of Texas.
 During his campaign, Bush criticized his Democratic opponent, incumbent vice president Al Gore, over gun control and taxation.

 When the election returns were tallied on November 7, Bush had won 29 states, including Florida.
 The closeness of the Florida outcome led to a recount.
 The initial recount also went to Bush, but the outcome was tied up in lower courts for a month until eventually reaching the U.S. Supreme Court.
 On December 9, in the controversial Bush v.
 Gore ruling, the Court reversed a Florida Supreme Court decision that had ordered a third count, and stopped an ordered statewide hand recount based on the argument that the use of different standards among Florida's counties violated the Equal Protection Clause of the Fourteenth Amendment.
 The machine recount showed that Bush had won the Florida vote by a margin of 537 votes out of six million casts.
 Although he had received 543,895 fewer individual nationwide votes than Gore, Bush won the election, receiving 271 electoral votes to Gore's 266 (Gore had actually been awarded 267 votes by the states pledged to him plus the District of Columbia, but one D.C. elector abstained).
 Bush was the first person to win a U.S. presidential election with fewer popular votes than another candidate since Benjamin Harrison in 1888.

-2004 presidential candidacy
+2004 presidential campaign

-2004 electoral vote results.
-Bush won 286–251.